lukesmmr/prometheus-agent/README.md

 ### Notes

-- The control script utilizes `docker-compose` under the hood, so ensure that Docker Compose is installed and the `docker-compose.yml` file is present in your project directory.
+- The control script utilizes `docker compose` under the hood, so ensure that Docker Compose is installed and the `docker-compose.yml` file is present in your project directory.
 - The `--mock` flag is especially helpful for local testing, allowing you to simulate the environment without affecting the production setup by overriding the main instance IP.

 By integrating this script into your workflow, you can easily manage your logging agent services both in production and for local testing.